-All this we ask through your Son Jesus Christ.
-By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
+All this we ask through Jesus Christ our Savior.
+By Christ, and with Christ, and in Christ, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
 AMEN.

 THE LORD'S PRAYER